 If you need to update the address or change direct deposit information provided on your 2018 return, the best way to do so is by filing your 2019 taxes as soon as possible.
 Learn more about filing options

-If you are not required to file taxes, the IRS has launched a free and easy web-based tool for you to provide your bank account or address information so they know where to send your money—visit IRS.gov to complete the online application.
-Even if you are not required to file, by doing so you may also be eligible for the Earned Income Tax Credit – a cash-back refund worth up to $6,500.
-Learn more about filing options
+If you are not required to file taxes, the IRS has launched a free and easy web-based tool for you to provide your bank account or address information so they know where to send your money—visit IRS.gov to complete the online application by November 21, 2020.
+Even if you are not required to file, by doing so you may also be eligible for the Earned Income Tax Credit – a cash-back refund worth up to $6,600.

 The best way to update your direct deposit or address information is to file your 2019 tax return as soon as possible so the IRS has your payment information.
 Visit IRS.gov and click on Get My Payment for more information.